 What is a Regressive Tax?

 A regressive tax is a tax applied in a way that the tax rate decreases with the increase of the taxpayer’s income.
-The regressive tax system places more burden on the low-income demographics rather than the high-income population.
-The imposed burden is determined by the percentage of the tax amount to the income.
+This type of tax places more burden on low-income demographics rather than the high-income population.
+The imposed burden is determined by the percentage of the tax amount relative to income.

-Generally, a regressive tax is a tax that is levied uniformly to all population.
+Generally, a regressive tax is a tax that is an absolute currency amount levied uniformly to all of the population.
 Therefore, the low-income population carries a bigger burden than those with high income because the tax amount takes a greater percentage of their income, although the tax amount is the same.

 Types of Regressive Tax

 Regressive taxation can be encountered in different taxes with a uniform tax amount.
 Nevertheless, the degree of regression varies.

 Sales taxes are imposed on major goods available to consumers.
 Since sales taxes are applied uniformly and affect all demographic groups within a population, they are considered regressive.